- Biological Inventions

 - Long before the filing of this action, Nokia knew or should have known from the prosecution of its own patent applications and those of Alcatel-Lucent that the asserted ’246, ’090, ’772, ’192, and ’202 patents covered LTE features used by their Infringing Products.

-- The publication of the application that resulted in the issuance of the ‘683 patent was cited by the examiner during prosecution of a Nokia patent application.
+- The publication of the application that resulted in the issuance of the ‘683 patent was cited by the examiner during the prosecution of a Nokia patent application.
 Hence, Nokia had notice of this patent long before the filing of this action.

-- The publication of the application that resulted in the issuance of the ‘829 patent was cited by Nokia during prosecution of a Nokia patent application.
+- The publication of the application that resulted in the issuance of the ‘829 patent was cited by Nokia during the prosecution of a Nokia patent application.
 Hence, Nokia had notice of this patent long before the filing of this action.

 - Long before the filing of this action, Nokia knew or should have known from the prosecution of its own patent applications that the asserted ‘683 and ‘829 patents covered UMTS/UTRAN features used by their Infringing Products.

 - By April 10, 2012, RIM had acquired the ’418, ’246, and ’305 patents and had caused to be recorded at the USPTO the assignments of ownership of these patents to RIM.
 Currently, the assignment of these patents to Blackberry has been recorded in the USPTO.
 Nokia has knowledge of the same through its due diligence of Nortel U.S. patents.